fleetdm/fleet/docs/Using-Fleet/MDM-macOS-setup.md

 _Available in Fleet Premium_

-Fleet supports installing a single package on macOS hosts that automatically enroll to Fleet.
+Fleet supports installing a bootstrap package on macOS hosts that automatically enroll to Fleet.

+This allows full control over the setup experience by installing tools like Puppet, Munki, DEP notify, custom scrips, and more.

+The following are some examples of what some organizations deploy using a bootstrap package:

+* Munki client to install and keep software up to date on your Macs

+* Puppet agent to run custom scripts on your Macs

+* Several applications and scripts bundled into one bootstrap package using a tool like [InstallApplications](https://github.com/macadmins/installapplications) to install a base set of applications, set the Mac background, and install the latest macOS update for the end user.

 > In addition to installing the bootstrap package, Fleet automatically installs the fleetd agent on hosts that automatically enroll.
 This agent is responsible for reporting host vitals to Fleet and presenting Fleet Desktop to the end user.